Key Takeaways

 Minimum wage = Total number of hours worked by the employee in the wage period × statutory minimum wage (SMW) rate

-We recommend using the Labour Department's Minimum Wage Reference Calculator to compute the minimum wage as a reference.
+We recommend using the Labour Department's Minimum Wage Reference Calculator to estimate the minimum wage owed.
+The tool factors in details such as hours worked and rest days to check if the employee’s salary meets the requirement.

 What Happens If an Employer Fails to Pay Minimum Wage?

-Failure to pay the statutory minimum wage as required by employment law is a violation.
+Failing to pay the statutory minimum wage is a violation of employment law.
 Employers who intentionally and without sufficient reason fail to pay wages on time may face fines up to HKD 350,000 and imprisonment for three years if found guilty.

 In cases of an offence related to wages committed with the consent, knowledge, or negligence of directors, managers, secretaries, or similar officials, those individuals may also be guilty of the offence.
 They could face similar punishment upon conviction.

-In the case of domestic helpers, employers may face fines of up to HKD 150,000 and imprisonment for up to 14 years if they intend to underpay foreign domestic helpers or provide false wage information.
+For domestic helpers, employers may face fines of up to HKD 150,000 and imprisonment for up to 14 years if they intend to underpay them or provide false wage information.

 Final Words

-For employers, besides legal compliance, it's crucial to consider wage structures and practices that promote a fair and equitable work environment, leading to employee satisfaction and retention.
+For employers, ensuring legal compliance with minimum wage laws is just the beginning.
+Building wage structures and practices that create a fair and equitable work environment can significantly enhance employee satisfaction and retention, making a

 FAQs